Bill, not amended in the Public Bill Committee, considered.

 Two main questions have been raised during the progress of the Bill.
 The first came from residents in Lewes who were concerned that they might live so close to the prison that their mobile phones could be interfered with.
 I understand the fear that genuine customers could be erroneously disconnected from mobile phone networks if a phone is incorrectly identified as being used in a prison without authorisation.
 However, Her Majesty’s Prison and Probation Service will calibrate and test its approach, including any technological process and infrastructure, with mobile phone network operators and Ofcom, to ensure that only those handsets that are used in a prison without authorisation are identified and stopped from working.

 The second concern raised by Members concerns the lack of genuine contact between prisoners and their families.
 Conservative Members who are part of the Strengthening Families programme have identified through the Lord Farmer review that maintaining contact between prisoners and their family members is crucial to reducing reoffending.
 Indeed, by maintaining family contact, reoffending rates can be reduced by something like 38%.
-It is important that genuine contact with their families is maintained for prisoners, but that does not mean that they need mobile phones to do that.
+It is important that genuine contact with their families is maintained for prisoners, but that does not mean that they need mobile phones.
 The Government have made great efforts to tackle this issue, and increasing legitimate access to phones, and encouraging prisoners to have more contact with their families, is important and part of the Government’s overall objective to improve rehabilitation.

 The deployment of in-cell telephony to 14 prisons has been completed, and will make more calls accessible.
 Tariffs have also been reduced at those sites to make calls more affordable, and six more prisons will have in-cell telephony deployed by the end of July.
-In-cell telephony gives prisoners much greater opportunity to maintain contact with their families, as it is not affected by time out of cell, or lack of privacy.
+In-cell telephony gives prisoners much greater opportunity to maintain contact with their families, as it is not affected by time out of cell, or a lack of privacy.

 I have one final point before I invite the House to give the Bill a Third Reading.
 This Bill is not tied to any one technical solution, but instead it sets out the legal framework to enable more direct and independent involvement by authorised public communications providers.
 That approach should provide an element of cover against further and rapid technological advances in the mobile phone communications sphere—advances that are almost certain to happen, given the speed with which this high-tech field has developed.
 With that, I commend the Bill to the House.